 Other than theatre, the Montford Arts and Music Festival involves various performances taking place all over the Montford District.
 The bulk of the festival takes place along Montford Avenue and Montford Park.

 The streets host dozens of artists’ stalls and street food vendors.
 If you have the opportunity to visit in May, I definitely suggest checking the dates of this year’s festival to try to visit when it’s on.
 The festival is definitely worth visiting if you have the chance.

 Outside of the Montford Arts and Music Festival, the Montford Players put on an annual Shakespeare celebration throughout the summer.
-Lasting until September, visitors can enjoy performances of several Shakespeare plays in the open-air amphitheatre.
+Lasting until September, visitors can enjoy performances of several Shakespeare plays in the open-air amphitheater.

-Unlike the festival however, you will need to book tickets to their Shakespeare shows.
+Unlike the festival, however, you will need to book tickets to their Shakespeare shows.
 Make sure to check ahead to see their schedule, you won’t want to miss this lovely opportunity to enjoy a unique theatre experience.

 If the general scenic air of Montford isn’t quite enough for you, visit the Asheville Botanical Gardens.
 Located in the University of North Carolina grounds, the gardens feature almost a mile of trails through over 600 local plant species.

 The accommodation available in Montford adheres to its cozy, historical atmosphere.
 You will find plenty of small bed and breakfasts, inns, and independent hotels based in converted historic buildings and manors.